top of page

 Let me count the ways - the advantages of a more plantbased diet is huge.
 Plants are an excellent power-house of essential nutrients, including vitamins, minerals, and macros like protein and dietary fibre.
 Eating more plants can better help you maintain a healthy weight balance long term, and significantly reduce your risk of chronic diseases such as heart disease, diabetes, and some types of cancers.
 A plantbased diet also reduces the harm to our animal friends, if that is something you are passionate about, and is makes growing your own food a fun and eco-friendly pastime or hobby.

-Getting Started with Plantbased Eating
+Getting Started Plantbased Eating

 Plant powers unite!
 Getting started is easy; you don't even have to go all in right away to reap the benefits of a plantbased diet.
 Even small daily modifications can make a big difference in how you look and feel, and in a short amount of time.
 Here are a few pointers to get you started: